1m1-github/ASABurn/README.md

 ```
 Note that step 1 is a simple smart contract opt-in - you can do this from any wallet

-Step 2
-This step is only needed if ASABurn has never opted-into the ASA of interest:
+Step 2 (optional - only needed if ASABurn is not opted into your ASA yet)
 ```
 // testnet
 export USER=your account